Common Career Mistakes and How to Avoid Them

 What are the most common errors people make when choosing a career?

-How can I avoid following the wrong career track?
+What can I do to avoid taking the wrong career track?

-What should I do if I feel stuck in my current job?
+What should I do if I’m feeling stuck in my current job?

 Conclusion